1. WEEKLY WALK-IN SERVICES IN THE GLC – last updated 3/13/2017

 Saturday, Apr 22, 12-4pm, Torgersen 1020

 The mission of Tech DREAMers is to create a more inclusive environment for all undocumented students at Virginia Tech through education and advocacy.
-One of the ways to achieve this mission is through “UndocuAlly” training sessions in which faculty, staff and students at Virginia Tech are invited to increase their knowledge of issues relating to undocumented students in Virginia.
+One of the ways we hope to achieve our mission is through “UndocuAlly” training sessions in which we invite faculty, staff and students at Virginia Tech to increase their knowledge of issues relating to undocumented students in Virginia.
 Lunch will be provided.
-If you plan on participating, you must sign up – please only sign-up if you know you can attend: https://docs.google.com/a/vt.edu/forms/d/e/1FAIpQLScbmv5HNHljeqnIWoOGT1XpvpZLHGDumJpUn7ilTluUZJmRbA/viewform?usp=sf_link.
+If you plan on participating, you must sign up – please only sign-up if you know you can attend: https://docs.google.com/a/vt.edu/forms/d/e/1FAIpQLScbmv5HNHljeqnIWoOGT1XpvpZLHGDumJpUn7ilTluUZJmRbA/viewform?usp=sf_link

 Sunday, Apr 23, 7:30pm, Burruss Auditorium

 Grammy nominated Progressive Hip-Hop artist Christylez Bacon and prominent Indian classical violinist Nistha Raj along with Avi Shah (tabla), Brian Falkowski (flute and sax) and Todd Simon (keys) will be performing at this fusion music concert sponsored by the Association for India’s Development (AID).
 More information can be found on Facebook: https://www.facebook.com/events/1810729489248434/